Evolution of spiders

 Spiders have existed for at least 380 million years.
 The group's origins lie within an arachnid sub-group defined by the presence of book lungs (the tetrapulmonates); the arachnids as a whole evolved from aquatic chelicerate ancestors.
 More than 45,000 extant species have been described, organised taxonomically in 3,958 genera and 114 families.
 There may be more than 120,000 species.
 Fossil diversity rates make up a larger proportion than extant diversity would suggest with 1,593 arachnid species described out of 1,952 recognized chelicerates.
 Both extant and fossil species are described annually by researchers in the field.
 Major developments in spider evolution include the development of spinnerets and silk secretion.

 Early spider-like arachnids

 Among the oldest known land arthropods are Trigonotarbids, members of an extinct order of spider-like arachnids.

 Trigonotarbids share many superficial characteristics with spiders, including a terrestrial lifestyle, respiration through book lungs, and walking on eight legs, with a pair of leg-like pedipalps near the mouth and mouth parts.
 They lacked the ability to spin silk: there is no evidence for either spigots or spinnerets within the group.
-An unpublished fossil exists which has distinct microtubercles on its hind legs, akin to those used by spiders to direct and manipulate their silk, but given the lack of any structures associated silk production, it seems unlikely the structures were associated with silk.
+An unpublished fossil exists which has distinct microtubercles on its hind legs, akin to those used by spiders to direct and manipulate their silk, but given the lack of any structures associated with silk production, it seems unlikely the structures were associated with silk.

 Trigonotarbids are not true spiders, and the trigonotarbids have no living descendants.